armory/docs/content/en/docs/armory-admin/policy-engine/policy-engine-use/example-policies.md

 - This policy disables the ability to create new applications, or update existing applications unless the applications have specified at least 1 role with 'write' permissions. ({{< linkWithTitle "docs/armory-admin/policy-engine/policy-engine-use/packages/spinnaker.http.authz/tasks/type.updateApplication.md" >}} )

 - Prevents editing manifests from outside of a pipeline on production accounts. ({{< linkWithTitle "docs/armory-admin/policy-engine/policy-engine-use/packages/spinnaker.http.authz/tasks/type.deployManifest.md" >}} )

+- Restrict which named users can edit which pipelines for which applications.
+Any pipeline not explicitly specified in the policy is editable as usual. ( {{< linkWithTitle "docs/armory-admin/policy-engine/policy-engine-use/packages/spinnaker.execution/stages.before/savePipeline" >}} )